Trevelopment/mazdatweaks/aa.md

 ### **Required Hardware:**
 **Android Phone:** v5+ with Android Auto App installed and USB Debugging Enabled.
-**USB Bluetooth Receiver:** I could not figure out how to use a built in Bluetooth receiver in a Virtual Machine.
+**USB Bluetooth Receiver:** or built in Bluetooth receiver.

 ---
 ## Part 1: Virtual Machine

-##### If you already know how to do this or are already on Linux skip to [part 2](#part-2) These are instructions for Windows 10 and Ubuntu 16.04(64-bit) but any recent Mac OS and Linux distro should work just as well.
+##### If you already know how to do this or are already on Ubuntu/Linux skip to [part 2](#part-2) These are instructions for Windows 10 and Ubuntu 16.04(64-bit) but any recent Mac OS and Linux distro should work just as well.

 | --- | --- |
 | - Create an Ubuntu (Linux) Virtual Machine and boot up Linux with a disk image from the link above | ![Virtual Machine](/images/AA/vm1.jpg "Set Up Virtual Machine") |